-Through Public Act 22-118 (HB 5506) and effective July 2, 2022, the legislature made great strides by allocating \$25 million in general funding in the Office of Early Childhood, Early Care and Education line item, to increase infant and toddler funding.
-Rates per child for existing Child Day Care (CDC) providers that provide infant and toddler care will increase to \$13,500 per child, a significant per child increase from the current average CDC infant toddler rate of \$8,500.
-Funds will also be used to create 1,300 new infant and toddler spaces in the state.
-Existing CDC-funded providers and new providers will be eligible to receive funding for these new spaces.
+Through Public Act 22-118 (HB 5506) and effective July 2, 2022, the legislature made great strides by allocating \$25 million annually in general funding in the Office of Early Childhood, Early Care and Education line item, to increase infant and toddler funding.

+Reimbursement rates per child for existing Child Day Care (CDC) providers that offer infant and toddler care was increased to \$13,500 per child annually, a significant per child increase from the previous average CDC infant toddler rate of \$8,500 annually.
+Funds are also being used to create 1,300 new infant and toddler spaces throughout the state.
+Both existing CDC-funded providers and new providers were eligible to receive funding for these new spaces.
 Eligible providers include child care centers, group child care homes, and family child care homes.
 (The legislative language that increases the rates is found in P.A.
 22-80, Sec.
 2.)